 Coach Training Programme

-We have Short Course (1.5 days) and ART of Coaching (3.5 days) coach training programmes that can be tailored to your specific situation.
+We have a highly flexible approach that includes one hour, leader led conversations, half day workshops and Short Course (1.5 days) and ART of Coaching (3.5 days) coach training programmes.

 The ART of Coaching Short Course